-We've been very fortunate in our lives.
-I grew up in one of the most multi-cultural regions in Canada, a progressive country where we've had national gay marriage for 10 years, with a family that had the resources to support my obsession with technology from a young age (I made my first website in 1998).
+I've been very fortunate in my life.
+I grew up in one of the most multi-cultural, diverse regions in Canada, a progressive country where we've had national gay marriage for 10 years, with a family that had the resources to support my obsession with technology from a young age (I made my first website in 1998).

 In 2002, when I was 16, I came out as gay to a collective shrug.
 I had a great support network of friends and role models, and was even elected as president of student council.
 Being gay hasn't been a hindrance in my life, and I attribute so much of that to the wonderful, diverse community we have in Kitchener-Waterloo.

 But not everyone has the opportunity to feel safe being themselves.
 People should be recognized for their passion, pursuits, and accomplishments – not what we see on the outside (like gender, race, or sexual orientation).
 In the tech community a lot of works remains to foster a truly an inclusive environment for people of colour, women and girls, LGBTQ, and countless other groups.